The following healthcare cybersecurity statistics in 2022 will be interesting, with a few surprising ones and some facts about hospital data breaches.

-6. About 4 out Of Every 10 Healthcare Organizations Discover Hospital Data Breaches Months After They Happen.
+6. About 4 out Of Every 10 Healthcare Organizations Discover Data Breaches Months After They Happen.

-Healthcare cybersecurity statistics show that around 39% of all hospital data breaches aren’t found for months.
+Recent statistics show that around 39% of all data breaches aren’t found for months.

 Research shows that the average time it takes to find a data breach is around six months.

 It’s the hope of any company or organization that they can discover data breaches quickly to mitigate the risk of sensitive data impacting the privacy of others.

 Since at least 39% of data breaches in the healthcare sector aren’t discovered for up to six months, hackers have ample time to do plenty of harm until they are found out.